destie/Smartphone_Based_Free_Flap_Monitoring_Tool/README.md

 # Smartphone_Based_Free_Flap_Monitoring_Tool
-Code and information overview for "Free Flap" monitoring tool created using video data and machine learning.
+This contains code and an information overview for "Free Flap" monitoring tool created using video data and machine learning.

 A "Free flap" is a medical term for a procedure that involves transporting tissue and a corresponding blood supply from one part of the body to the next.
 An important component of monitoring the success of a free-flap (both during the procedure and immediately after), is to ensure vascular sufficiency.
 This means that it's important to ensure blood flow is still occuring in the transplanted tissue.